TN 66 (06-24)

 Under the rolling 60-month TWP provision, the TWP is complete when nine service months fall within a 60 consecutive-month rolling period ending no earlier than 01/1992 (see DI 13010.060D).

 EXAMPLE 1: A beneficiary returns to work in 11/2007, continues to work, and earns $950 per month.
-Review of her file indicates that she was entitled to a TWP prior to 01/2007, and previously completed two months of her TWP in 2004.
-Since she completed less than nine months of trial work under the old TWP provisions as of 01/1992, she is entitled to the rolling 60-month TWP provisions.
-We establish a TWP diary for 05/2008 because she is close to completing the ninth TWP service month.
+Review of their file indicates that they were entitled to a TWP prior to 01/2007, and previously completed two months of their TWP in 2004.
+Since they completed less than nine months of trial work under the old TWP provisions as of 01/1992, they are entitled to the rolling 60-month TWP provisions.
+We establish a TWP diary for 05/2008 because they are close to completing the ninth TWP service month.

 b.
 Prior to 01/1992 – Rolling TWP does not apply